 On March 13, 2012, the Company's CEO loaned the Company \$300,000 and received a convertible promissory note due March 31, 2013, bearing interest at 0.19% per annum.
 The note is convertible into common shares of the Company at the rate of \$1.00 per share upon five days written notice to the Company.
 The Company evaluated the convertible note and determined that, for the embedded conversion option, there was no beneficial conversion value to record as the conversion price is considered to be the fair market value of the common shares on the note issue date.
 Through various note extensions, the debt was extended to May 5, 2018.
 There was no accounting effect for these modifications.
 On April 22, 2016, the CEO converted the loan and accrued interest into common stock.
 The loan was converted at \$0.19 per share and the Company issued 1,591,053 shares of common stock.
 The note modification was treated as a debt extinguishment under ASC 470-50.
 There was no gain or loss on this debt extinguishment.
-The Company evaluated the convertible notes and determined that, for the embedded conversion option there was no beneficial conversion value to record as the conversion price exceeded the fair market value of the common shares on the note issue dates.
+The Company evaluated the conversion price exceeded the fair market value of the common shares on the note issue dates.